bbawuah/personal-blogpage/src/pages/the-entrepeneur-without-a-voice.md

 <h3>The entrepeneur without a voice</h3>
 <p>
-To get started in the click-and-do economy, you must register with the Chamber of Commerce as an independent entrepreneur.
+To get started in the click and job economy, you must register with the Chamber of Commerce as an independent entrepreneur.
 From this moment on, you will work as a company / freelancer for your employer.
 </p>

 <p>